tmartineau/nodejitsu-deployment-test/README.md

 nodejitsu-deployment-test
 =========================

 This was created in order to try out the Nodejitsu deployment from Github.
-I will keep it afterwards as an example ofa backbone app using require.js installed using the Jam package manager.
+I will keep it afterwards as an example of a backbone app using require.js installed using the Jam package manager.